 Common challenges include:

-🔹 Signal shadowing behind shelving units
+🔹 Signal shadowing behind shelving

 🔹 Reduced coverage between aisles

-🔹 Inconsistent connectivity for handheld devices
+🔹 Unreliable connectivity for handheld devices

-Refigeration units and signal interference
+Refrigeration units and signal interference

 Potential issues include:

-🔹 Weak signal coverage around chilled sections
+🔹 Weak coverage around chilled areas

 🔹 Reduced connectivity behind refrigeration banks